Holocaust Memoirs, Testimonies, Histories

 *Vegh, Claudine.
 I Didn't Say Goodbye.
 New York: E.P.
 Dutton, 1984.

 *#Volavkova, Hana.
 Ed.
-I Never Saw Another Butterfly: Children's Drawings And Poems From Terezin Concentration Camp.
+I Never Saw Another Butterfly: Children's Drawings and Poems From Terezin Concentration Camp.
 New York: McGraw-Hill, 1964.
 [Statni zidovske muzeum, Czech Republic, Detske kresby na zastavce k smrti, Terezin 1942-1944]

 #Vrba, Rudolf and Alan Bestic.
 I Cannot Forgive.
 England: Byron Press, 1964.
 [Graphic account of Auschwitz and his amazing escape]